kasper-piskorski/docs/pages/documentation/4-graql/java-graql.md

 As well as the Graql shell, users can also construct and execute Graql queries programmatically in Java.

-FELIX?
-TO DO: ADD A STATEMENT OF WHY THEY MAY WANT TO DO THIS

 Add the following to your `pom.xml`:

 ```xml